Arleigh Burke-class destroyer: Modernization

-Starting in 2025, the Navy will replace Phalanx CIWS on the destroyers with RIM-116 Rolling Airframe Missile (RAM) launchers to improve their point defense capability.
+Starting in 2025, the Navy will replace Phalanx CIWS on the destroyers with RIM-116 Rolling Airframe Missile (RAM) launchers to improve their point-defense capability.
 Arleigh Burkes with the latest Aegis baselines will receive the 21-cell Mk 49 RAM launcher; Arleigh Burkes with older Aegis software will receive the 11-cell SeaRAM.
 It is unclear if ships with two Phalanx CIWS or ships already in a Phalanx-SeaRAM configuration will retain one Phalanx.

+In 2025, USS Bainbridge and USS Winston S. Churchill had been equipped with a pair of Block 3/Coyote drone launchers to counter UAVs.

 Production restarted

 A destroyer of the Zumwalt class, the next after the Arleigh Burke class.
 Only 3 out of 32 planned Zumwalts were built.

 was originally intended to be the last of the Arleigh Burke class.
 The Navy planned to shift production to the Zumwalt-class destroyer focusing on naval gunfire support and littoral operations.
-However, at a July 2008 hearing, Navy officials announced intentions to restart Arleigh Burke production in place of additional Zumwalts, testifying to the latter's inability to counter emerging ballistic missiles, anti-ship missiles, and blue-water submarines.
+At a July 2008 hearing, however, Navy officials announced intentions to restart Arleigh Burke production in place of additional Zumwalts, testifying to the latter's inability to counter emerging ballistic missiles, anti-ship missiles, and blue-water submarines.
 Arleigh Burke-class destroyers have been in production for longer than any other surface combatant class in the U.S. Navy's history.

 In April 2009, the Navy announced a plan limiting the Zumwalt class to three units while ordering another three Arleigh Burke-class ships from both Bath Iron Works and Ingalls Shipbuilding.
 In December 2009, Northrop Grumman received a $170.7 million letter contract for long lead-time materials.
 Shipbuilding contracts for DDG-113 to DDG-115 were awarded in mid-2011 for $679.6 million–$783.6 million; these do not include government-furnished equipment such as weapons and sensors, which took the average cost of the FY2011/12 ships to about $1.843 billion per vessel.

 DDGs 113 through 115 are "restart" ships, similar to previous Flight IIA ships, but including modernization features such as OACE and the TB-37U MFTA, which are being backfit onto previous ships.

 The U.S. Navy was considering extending the acquisition of Arleigh Burke-class destroyers into the 2040s, according to revised procurement tables sent to Congress, with the procurement of Flight IV ships from 2032 through 2041.
 This was canceled to cover the cost of the s, with the air defense commander role retained on one cruiser per carrier strike group.

 In April 2022, the Navy proposed a procurement plan for nine ships, with an option for a tenth, to build two ships a year from 2023 to 2027.
 Some lawmakers pushed to add a third ship to be built in 2023, bringing the total of the proposed deal to eleven ships.
-This would follow the Navy's two-ship per year procurement from 2018 to 2022.
+This would follow the Navy's two-ship-per-year procurement from 2018 to 2022.